Understanding Ayurvedic Doshas: A Guide to Your Mind-Body Balance - Oneworld Ayurveda

 When Vata is out of balance we may feel the connection with our body and mind is lost, we may experience anxiety, insomnia, constipation, bloating, joint pain, dryness, and pain in the body.

-Pitta is formed by the combination of fire and water.
+Pitta is the principle of transformation.

 How does Pitta influence our body and mind?